phasTrak/AutoRegister/README.md

 ### Ignoring interfaces

-By default ARI will register a type with all the interfaces it implements, however this excludes `System.IDisposable` and its `IAsyncDisposable` counterpart.
+By default AutoRegister will register a type with all the interfaces it implements, however this excludes `System.IDisposable` and its `IAsyncDisposable` counterpart.

-You can ignore interfaces by telling ARI to *explicitly* register with only declared interfaces in the given attributes:
+You can ignore interfaces by telling AutoRegister to *explicitly* register with only declared interfaces in the given attributes:

 ```cs
 public interface IFoo { }